Kynjii/Amazon-to-Idealo-price-checker/README.md

    - The extension performs a structured search using Amazon product details.
    - Highlights the closest match based on cosine similarity of product titles.
    - Highlights the best deal by comparing prices and emphasizing the most favorable result.
-   - Provides a navigation bar for quick actions, such as removing ASIN for broader searches or toggling highlights.
+   - Provides a navigation bar for quick actions, such as navigating to the best deal or toggling highlights.

 ## Installation and Usage
 1. Clone or download the repository.
 2. Load the extension in developer mode on your Chrome browser via the Extensions menu.
 3. Use the extension on Amazon and Idealo pages to simplify price comparison workflows.

----

-By creating this extension, I aimed to bridge the gap between manual effort and automation, improving workflows for professionals like my wife while offering a scalable tool for anyone seeking to compare Amazon and Idealo prices efficiently.